 Note: the priority list might vary by module since the HMI may be different on different modules.

+As noted in the FBMP SPSS specification (FBMP-REQ-023024-Query Operation at Start-Up) if the user went to a specific Centerstack Settings menu before all the settings are queried at start-up then the active settings menu has priority and shall be queried next (if it wasn’t queried already earlier).
+See FBMP SPSS for details.

 The Centerstack Settings HMI Client shall be capable of performing multiple QUERY or SET actions at once.
 An input from the driver, for example, shall never be “lost” if the Centerstack Settings HMI Client is performing a QUERY.